coslatte/coslatte/README.md

 **Currently developing**:
 - A _Simulation Model Validation_ using Data Science for a College research.
-- At [RedBlock-Online](https://github.com/Redblock-Online/redblock-client) as team member and Music/SFX designer.
+- At [RedBlock-Online](https://github.com/Redblock-Online/redblock-client) as maintainer and sound designer.